Yi Lei: Translation

-Poet Tracy K. Smith asked Yi Lei, "through an intermediary," as to whether, "she might translate her work with something less than literal fidelity, aiming for a 'similar spirit or feeling for readers of American English.'"
+Poet Tracy K. Smith asked Yi Lei, "through an intermediary", whether "she might translate her work with something less than literal fidelity, aiming for a 'similar spirit or feeling for readers of American English.
 After some back and forth, Yi Lei gave Smith permission to do just that.
-The two poets met in January, 2014 at a restaurant in New York City's Chinatown.
+The two poets met in January 2014 at a restaurant in New York City's Chinatown.
 Smith worked with Changtai Bi, a longtime friend of Yi Lei's who taught English at a local college in Tianjin - Bi would translate Yi Lei's poems literally, Smith would then rework them to be more faithful sense-wise and Changtain Bi would then translate Smith's work back into Mandarin for Yi Lei's approval.
-This process was unexpectedly cut short by Yi Lei's death in 2018, but her works, as translated/interpreted by Smith and Changtai Bi were published under the title of, My Name Will Grow Wide Like a Tree, the first major collection of Yi Lei's poems translated into English.
+This process was unexpectedly cut short by Yi Lei's death in 2018, but her works, as translated/interpreted by Smith and Changtai Bi, were published under the title My Name Will Grow Wide Like a Tree, the first major collection of Yi Lei's poems translated into English.
 It was shortlisted for the 2021 Griffin Poetry Prize.